Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: Experiments Results

-Two metrics were employed for the noise analysis experiment: average accuracy (\textbf{Acc.}) and result consistency (\textbf{Cons.}). \textbf{Acc.} represents the mean accuracy across the original 200 test samples and additional test samples with introduced noise.
-For the TM noise group as an example, average accuracy is computed as the mean accuracy from four sets: the original set and three noise-altered sets. \textbf{Cons.} assesses the stability of the model's responses by comparing the correctness (correct or incorrect) of answers from the original 200 test samples with those from the noise-altered sets.
-The consistency value, expressed as a percentage, indicates the proportion of samples where the correctness of the answers remains unchanged from the original set.
-A higher consistency percentage signifies greater model stability, indicating that the model's response is less affected by the introduced noise.
+Two metrics are employed for the noise analysis experiment: average accuracy (\textbf{Acc.}) and result consistency (\textbf{Cons.}). \textbf{Acc.} represents the mean accuracy across the original 200 test samples and additional test samples with introduced noise. \textbf{Cons.} assesses the stability of the model's responses by comparing the consistency of answers' evaluation result of the original 200 test samples with those of the noise-altered sets.

-\textbf{Accuracy analysis}: As depicted in Table~\ref{tab:noise}, Gemini-1.5 maintains the highest accuracy among the models tested.
-In the table, the reference accuracy (\textbf{Ref.}) represents the original accuracy achieved by the 200 samples drawn from the benchmark test set.
-Notably, there are slight variations in the accuracies of the noise groups compared to the reference accuracy, suggesting that noise has influenced the accuracy of certain samples.
-Nevertheless, the overall impact remains relatively minor.
-For Gemini-1.5, the average accuracy across noise groups shows an improvement over the reference accuracy.
-In contrast, Qwen-2.5's average accuracy generally decreases compared to the reference accuracy.
-For LLaMA-3.3, the average accuracy of the noise groups fluctuates, with both increases and decreases relative to the reference accuracy.
-These observations indicate that the benchmark test set is reliable for evaluating the models' capabilities in this task, as the experimental results are not significantly affected by the perturbations introduced.